business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 But things didn’t go well.
 The Arranger had Mitchell sign a contract forever waiving his right to take legal action if something went wrong.

-Not realizing his mistake, Mitchell hired hundreds of workers and took out a loan to cover payroll while waiting for The Arranger to pay.
+Not realizing his mistake, Mitchell hired hundreds of workers and took out a business loan to cover payroll while waiting for The Arranger to pay.
 But The Arranger decided they weren’t going to pay.
 The bank demanded payment, and the Arranger’s refusal to pay meant Mitch’s business was forced to shut down.

 Dangerous marketing that attracts the Arranger